amarder/amarder.github.io/src/content/post/chain-letter/index.md

 ## Features

 - **Mobile-Friendly Interaction**: Toggle between "Click" and "Hover" modes for optimal experience on any device
+- **Zoom and Pan**: Fully zoomable and pannable interface with dedicated controls for easy navigation
 - **Clean Interface**: No text labels cluttering the visualization
 - **Media-Rich Tooltips**: View Bluesky usernames and their posted media in interactive tooltips
 - **Image & Video Support**: Displays images and GIFs/videos directly in tooltips
 - **Raw API Data Processing**: Preserves all original Bluesky API data for complete information
 - **Node Highlighting**: Nodes grow and change color when selected/hovered
-- **Smooth Animations**: Transitions for hover effects and mode changes
+- **Smooth Animations**: Transitions for hover effects, mode changes, and zoom operations
 - **Dynamic Data Loading**: Loads data from Bluesky conversation trees
 - **Clean Observable Pattern**: Uses the exact code structure from the Observable example
 - **Hierarchical Layout**: Data is arranged in a radial tree structure with sorted nodes